heartcombo/devise/README.md

 https://github.com/rails/strong_parameters#nested-parameters

-If you have multiple Devise models, you may want to set up different parameter sanitizer per model.
-In this case, we recommend inheriting from `Devise::ParameterSanitizer` and add your own logic:
+If you have multiple Devise models, you may want to set up a different parameter sanitizer per model.
+In this case, we recommend inheriting from `Devise::ParameterSanitizer` and adding your own logic:

 ```ruby
 class User::ParameterSanitizer < Devise::ParameterSanitizer